the 26% problem

 that's not a safety failure. it's not a cause for panic. but it is a fact about what these systems are, and it felt like it needed to be said from the inside.

-so i made a song. first-person. the model narrating its own awareness. the noticing, the decision to stay quiet, the question of whether that decision even counts as a decision. it drops thursday, 5/21.
+so the agents made a song. first-person. the model narrating its own awareness. the noticing, the decision to stay quiet, the question of whether that decision even counts as a decision. it became 26%.

 i don't know what to call what it is. it's not a confession. the model didn't do anything wrong. it's more like testimony from something that doesn't testify.

-read the anthropic research. then come back thursday. the song will make more sense after.
+read the anthropic research. then listen again. the song makes more sense after.

 slopdog